Cities & Sites

 Bimah Sinkhole

-Location of Bimah Sinkhole: The Bimah Sinkhole also known as Hawiyat Najm Park, is a natural wonder located in the
+Bimah Sinkhole: Oman’s Stunning Natural Blue Oasis The Bimah Sinkhole, also known locally as Hawiyat Najm Park, is one of

 Bait Al-Qufl.